 Even though students are not physically at ISU during the terms they are away, they are still considered full-time students (they are not assessed tuition and fees while they are away).
 This allows a student to maintain most benefits of being enrolled in college (parental health insurance coverage, loan repayment deferment, etc).
-Students maintain their full-time university status by enrolling in ME 298 the first semester they are at work and ME 398 the second semester.
-ME 498 is the experiential course for students on the third and consecutive work term of their Co-op.
-Each of these courses is an R-credit course and will not affect tuition or grades.
+Students maintain their full-time university status by enrolling in ME 398.
+The course is an R-credit course and will not affect tuition or grades.

 Internship: A work program of less duration than a Co-op.
-Internships are typically only one semester and may or may not include an adjacent summer.
+Internships are typically only the summer session.
+The experience must be at least 10 weeks or longer in order to meet the requirements for ME 396.
 Approximately 82% of all students with an internship secured positions at the time of graduation (Spring 2012 statistic).
+Students will register for ME 396 for summer internships.
+It is an R credit course and will not affect tuition or grades.